But all of it seems based on a core concept that I need to get out first.....

 Each of these things hurt.
 The acute kind of pain that happens when you break up with someone or lose a friend.
 I wondered what I did wrong.
 I blamed myself.
 I don't believe any of these things happened because those people suck.
 I'm fulfilling a role in their lives, and I was not being careful enough about who I let in.
 And that familiarity we shared was more disposable to them.

-Even still, these are people who went out of their way to treat me like someone they really liked–those few anecdotes doesn't even count the dozens, or perhaps hundreds, of folks who sort of drift in and out, usually my social media presence, for their own reasons (the topic for a future post) without so much as a word.
+Even still, these are folks who went out of their way to treat me like someone they really liked–those few anecdotes doesn't even count the dozens, or perhaps hundreds, of folks who sort of drift in and out, usually my social media presence, for their own reasons (the topic for a future post) without so much as a word.

 When strangers treat me this way, it doesn't really bother me.
 I don't expect to have a relationship with someone I joke with for three stops on the BART, and I don't feel betrayed when someone I don't know assumes I have no reason beyond my own moral turpitude to have gotten tired of Bernie Bros.
 It just is easy to forget that folks are really actually strangers when they act like they know you and seem to quite like you.